 Any file contained within the system may be retrieved or replaced using the TFTP protocol.
 Specifically, configuration files and the operating system upgrades can be updated.
 Only one copy for the router software is allowed in the router's FLASH memory.

-Refer to Chapter 6.
-Managing the Router for details on software upgrades, booting router software, copying configuration files, and restoring router software to FLASH memory.
+Refer to Chapter 5.
+Managing the Router or the User Guide for details on software upgrades, booting router software, copying configuration files and restoring router software to FLASH.